 A developer team controls access to the component repositories belonging to that team.
 The team members may collaborate on common integration component in integration projects.

-Please note: use letters, digits,
+Note: use letters, digits,

-_ to name your team.
+_to name your team.
 No spaces!

 After creating the team you are automatically becoming the member of that team.

 You can proceed to either creating your first repository in this team and push your custom component or you can invite your fellow developers into the same team to collaborate in the development of that particular component.